Contributed by Hirofumi Suda

 Immediately after the dinner I went to sleep.

 While the meal was simple, very comfortable bedding – just like on the long-haul flight before – was provided.
+On a side note, if you want to bring your own pillow, make sure to check out our guide to choosing travel pillows.

 When I woke up after a comfortable sleep, we were already getting close to Delhi – and it was still dark outside with the full moon being the only light source.